 Apple's Worldwide Developers Conference was Monday, and everyone seems impressed with the newly announced Macbook Pros.
 While there was no mention of the venerable Mac Pro workstations, they did receive a bump in processing power.
-Over the past year, many in the industry have accused Apple of neglecting the professional market, with some even claiming that Apple wants to exit that space entirely.

 Hi all, I have been filming outdoor turkey hunts for a few years now and have several hunts that I am wanting to edit and make a DVD to give to friends and possibly pass out at tradeshows to hopefully "get noticed".
 Ultimately it would be a dream to be able to produce and sell some DVD's to help pay for my "hobby" which is hunting and filming my hunts.
 I have a Canon XH-A1